NoahTheNerd/ffmeme/README.md

 ## Installing

-press big green code button and unzip somewhere you want lmfao
+press big green code button to download zip and unzip somewhere you want lmfao

 ## Usage
 Name the file you wanna fuck up badly to `input.mp4` and click one of the `.bat` files.